muenzpraeger/create-lwc-app/README.md

-  -m, --mode=mode                [default: development] defines the mode for the build (production|development) -n, --noclear                  setting this will not re-create the build dir -w, --webpack=webpack          location of custom webpack configuration file, which will be merged into the default config
+  -m, --mode=mode                [default: development] defines the mode for the build (production|development) -n, --noclear                  setting this will not re-create the build dir -w, --webpack=webpack          location of custom webpack configuration file, which will be merged into the default config --webpack-plugin-override      comma separated values containing names of webpack plugins you want to override

 EXAMPLES
   lwc-services build